chris1642/PBIVIsualObjectLayer/README.md

 Optional:

-Step 1: Connect to a Semantic Model and run the Optional Step 1 Data Export.
+Step 1: Connect to a Semantic Model in Tabular Editor, go to the C# script window and run the Optional Step 1 Data Export.
 This will export all of the model details into csv files in the same base folder + Model Backups

 Step 2: Any models exported will be combined into a single Excel file.